kannans89/RustRepo/22_ErrorHandling/22_ErrorHandling.md

 # Error Handling

-In Rust errors are grouped into two major category.
+In Rust, errors are grouped into two major category.

+//explain what is recoverable and unrecoverable errors

 1. Recoverable
 2. UnRecoverable

-## What is panic macro
+## Panic Macro

 `panic!` macro allows a program to to terminate immediately and provide feedback to the caller of the program.
 It should be used when a program reaches an unrecoverable problem.